Yaşam Göksu

-Yaşam Göksu (born September 25, 1995) is a Turkish female football defender, who plays in the Turkish Women's Football Super League for Fenerbahçe.
+Yaşam Göksu (born September 25, 1995) is a Turkish female footballer who plays as a defender in the Turkish Women's Football Super League for Fenerbahçe.
 She has been part of the Turkey women's national football teams since 2010.

 Private life

-Yaşam Göksu was born in Konak district of Izmir, Turkey on September 25, 1995.
+Yaşam Göksu was born in Konak İzmir Province, Turkey on September 25, 1995.
 She has two elder brothers.

 Playing career

 Club

 Yaşam Göksu obtained her license on March 2, 2007, and was admitted to the Konak Belediyespor club in her hometown.
 Already in the 2008–09 season, she became part of the team competing in the Women's First League.
 As of the 2013–14 season, she capped 110 times and scored 10 goals for Konak Belediyespor.
 During this period, she enjoyed two consecutive champion titles, in the 2012–13 and 2013–14 season with her club.